MicrosoftDocs/visualstudio-docs/docs/debugger/edit-and-continue-errors.md

  - ENC1007
 helpviewer_keywords:
   - "Edit and Continue error messages"
+  - "Hot Reload error messages"
 author: "mikejo5000"
 ms.author: "mikejo"
 manager: mijacobs
 ms.subservice: debug-diagnostics
 ---

-# Edit and Continue error messages
+# Hot Reload and Edit and Continue error messages

-You might encounter one or more of these error messages during a debug session.
+You might encounter one or more of these error messages during a Hot Reload or a debug session.

 | Error code | Error text |
 | - | - |